 This is why it is important to have an ingrained muscle memory and clear incident response workflow understanding from multiple attack simulations.
 It helps the incident response team keep a cool head under pressure and avoid making critical mistakes.

 Clearly defined communication channels and reporting procedures will keep the management in the loop of the situation, so they make informed decisions.
 It will also allow them to issue commands without majorly disrupting the efforts of

 the cybersecurity team that deals with containing and eradicating the threat.

 While putting the nightmare behind you as quickly as possible might seem the best solution once the normal operations are restored, this is not the case.

 You should go through the whole process again and again in an attempt to learn from your mistakes, look for root causes of the attack, and discover room for improvement in your incident response procedures.

 You should also gather feedback from all stakeholders and incorporate the results of

 the incident analysis in the post-mortem.
 This way, your organization will come out of the storm stronger than before and will be able to handle future potential incidents better.

 It can also be quite useful to employ the services of external incident response forensics.
-Having resolved a multitude of incidents in various market sectors and industries, they will provide invaluable insights on the way your team handled the incident and possible improvements of the process.
+Having resolved a multitude of incidents in various market sectors and industries, they will provide invaluable insights on the way your team handled the cybersecurity incident and possible improvements of the process.
 This will help strengthen your response to incidents in the future and adapt your cyber incident response plan accordingly.